Fern Jones (1957-2017)

 In addition to working with Croatan Institute, Jones maintained strategic alliances with other investment advisers to provide financial risk evaluation and portfolio analysis.
 As a private securities market consultant, she managed teams of technical experts and sector specialists to develop niche investment exposures geared to institutions.
 The work focused primarily on ventures in water, energy, agriculture and related biotech.

 Jones was a founding Board Member and Treasurer of Triskeles Foundation and an advisory member of the Trustees’ Finance Committee of the New York Society of Friends’ Quarterly Meeting.
 She also served as a fiduciary for disabled individuals and elders, joining families, fraternal and faith-based groups to advocate for the participation of people with diverse capacities.
+To honor her advocacy on behalf of adults living with autism, the Institute has made a gift in Jones's memory to the University of North Carolina TEACCH Autism Program, thanks to generous gifts from her colleagues Christi Electris, Joshua Humphreys, Kristin Lang, Andreea Rodinciuc, and Elizabeth Umlas.

 S.M., Management, The Sloan School of Management, Massachusetts Institute of Technology